BrewBlox/brewblox-documentation/docs/user/adding_spark.md

 After you've followed the [Getting Started guide](./startup.html), you may want to connect your second or third Spark.

-The [Multiple Devices](./multiple_devices.html) guide explains how Services work in BrewBlox.
+The [Multiple Devices](./multiple_devices.html) guide explains how Services work in Brewblox.
 This guide walks you through the steps to add a new Spark service.

 ## What you will need

-* Existing BrewBlox installation
+* Existing Brewblox installation
 * BrewPi Spark
 * Micro-USB cable

 ## Step 1: Stop your system

-You'll be changing the configuration of your BrewBlox system.
+You'll be changing the configuration of your Brewblox system.
 For the changes to take effect, you must stop and start your system.

-In your BrewBlox directory (default: `./brewblox`), run this command:
+In your Brewblox directory (default: `./brewblox`), run this command:

 ```bash
 brewblox-ctl down